mjh16/eportfolio-eleventy/src/writing.md

 layout: page.njk
 title: Writing
 ---
-This will be a space to share creative work.
+In addition to my teaching, research, and service, I also writing creative nonfiction and work with multimodal and experimental nonfiction genres.
+This will be a place to showcase recent work and publications.